LNPT: Label-free Network Pruning and Training

-The performance comparison of CIFAR datasets on VGG-19 and ResNet-32 is shown in Table \ref{table1} and Fig.\ref{fig3} .
-It is evident that LNPT outperforms SNIP and GraSP in most cases.
-SNIP gets closer to the baseline at lower compression rates.
-However, due to the significant difference between teacher and student feature maps at high compression rates, LNPT exhibits superior performance at high compression rates.
-For the CIFAR-10 dataset with fewer categories, LNPT achieves accuracies of 92.06\% and 85.63\% at 99\% pruning rate for VGG-19 and ResNet-32, respectively.
+The performance comparison of CIFAR datasets on VGG-19 and ResNet-32 is shown in Table \ref{table1} and Fig. \ref{fig3}.
+LNPT outperforms SNIP and GraSP in most cases.
+SNIP approaches the baseline at lower compression rates but falls short due to significant differences between teacher and student feature maps at high compression rates, where LNPT excels.
+For CIFAR-10 with fewer categories, LNPT achieves accuracies of 92.06\% and 85.63\% at 99\% pruning rate for VGG-19 and ResNet-32, respectively.
 For the more complex CIFAR-100 dataset, LNPT achieves accuracies of 67.33\% and 51.44\% for VGG-19 and ResNet-32, respectively.
-Additionally, the compact structure of ResNet and the presence of residual connections make the differences in feature maps more pronounced, further highlighting the advantages of LNPT.
-It's worth noting that the combination of one-hot loss and intermediate semantics is essential for training, and it has also been used in previous work \cite{ref36}\cite{ref37}.
+ResNet's compact structure and residual connections accentuate differences in feature maps, further showcasing LNPT's advantages.
+Notably, the combination of one-hot loss and intermediate semantics is crucial for training, as seen in previous work \cite{ref36}\cite{ref37}.